rosinality/glow-pytorch/README.md

 ![Sample](sample.png)

 I have trained model on vanilla celebA dataset.
 Seems like works well.
 I found that learning rate (I have used 1e-4 without scheduling), learnt prior, number of bits (in this cases, 5), and using sigmoid function at the affine coupling layer instead of exponential function is beneficial to training a model.

+In my cases, LU decomposed invertible convolution was much faster than plain version.
+So I made it default to use LU decomposed version.